karl-zylinski/karl-zylinski.github.io/content/posts/handle-based-arrays.md

 In my game [CAT & ONION](https://zylinski.itch.io/cat-and-onion) I worked around this by changing the implementation of `Handle_Array` to use a fixed-size dynamic array.
 It is not allowed to grow.
 I just estimate a good upper boundary for it.
 This means that adding things to it will never create dangling pointers.
 It's always at maximum capacity!

-You can do that by either using actual fixed arrays, or by allocating a dynamic array once and setting its allocator to the panic allocator.
+You can do that by either using actual fixed array, or by allocating a dynamic array once and setting its allocator to the panic allocator.
 The latter is what CAT & ONION does:

 ```
 ha_add :: proc(ha: ^Handle_Array($T, $HT), v: T) -> HT {